The command-line tool provides an easy way to solve a model stored in

 An IIS is a subset of the constraints and variable bounds with the following properties:

-- the subsystem represented by the IIS is infeasible, and
+- It is still infeasible, and

 Another use of